Breaking up in the Digital Age

 Over time, the patient gained control of her urges, and she began to realize how much her behavior was prolonging her sadness.
 As she became more mindful of her social media habits, it helped her move through the mourning process.

-According to psychiatrist and grieving expert Elizabeth Kubler Ross, we process our feelings in the following four stages:
+According to psychiatrist and grieving expert Elizabeth Kubler Ross, we process our feelings in the following five stages:

 It’s also normal to move back and forth between stages—for example, from bargaining to anger and back again.
 Mourning is not a neat process.
 The light at the end of the tunnel is acceptance.
 It’s the antidote to not getting stuck— and it promotes feelings of hope.